brather1ng/RePoE/docs/gem_tooltips.md

 Array entries have four forms:

 1. A string: no further processing required, this is the line.
+This is only used if the line contains no values, e.g. the gem's tags.
 2. An object with the fields `text` and `values`: `text` is a format string that contains occurrences of `{i}`.
 Each of them references the entry of the array `values` with index `i`.
 These entries are numbers.
 If your language has